 Another important way in which the Warrior may be of service is to teach and guide others.
 This is not only in the context of teaching those skills associated with the arts of the Warrior (physical defense, security, and other related dynamics), but guiding others to discover and implement their own strengths.
 As an example, I have been teaching the martial arts for several decades.
 The core principle I share with all my students is not just physical prowess, or combative tactics, but self-empowerment.
 The most efficient techniques possible would be useless without self-understanding, or awareness of one’s strengths or gifts.
 It is part of the service of the Warrior to guide others to see their own strengths, even if on the basic level of offering a kind, supportive word to someone in despair, insights and wisdom you have gained, or to offer simple lessons learned from your own experiences.

 A Warrior walks his or her own path with humility.
+I had the opportunity to provide personal security services for a short time.
 Even as I served as a protector, I approached the task with a sense of calmness and quiet balance.
 This allowed greater safety for myself, and for those under my charge, by not projecting ego or any pretense of what I was actually doing (‘ghostwalking’).
 In that sense, I was able to do what was necessary and serve efficiently without relinquishing my sense of center.
 I have learned that true humility allows one to be more attuned to their own strengths.
 ‘Open heart, open mind’ as I call it.
 If you are open to always learning, you are open to seeing new potentials within yourself.
 This is also a strong Warrior trait- always seeking to learn and integrate new dynamics; always striving for personal growth.
 Although I have been a martial artist for close to 40 years now, I consider myself always a student.

 ” The general who advances without coveting fame and retreats without fearing disgrace, whose only thought is to protect his country and do good service for his sovereign, is the jewel of the kingdom.”- Sun Tzu